hashicorp/terraform-provider-http/docs/cdktf/typescript/data-sources/http.md

 - `caCertPem` (String) Certificate data of the Certificate Authority (CA) in [PEM (RFC 1421)](https://datatracker.ietf.org/doc/html/rfc1421) format.
 - `insecure` (Boolean) Disables verification of the server's certificate chain and hostname.
 Defaults to `false`
 - `method` (String) The HTTP Method for the request.
-Allowed methods are a subset of methods defined in [RFC7231](https://datatracker.ietf.org/doc/html/rfc7231#section-4.3) namely, `get`, `head`, and `post`. `post` support is only intended for read-only URLs, such as submitting a search.
+Allowed methods are a subset of methods defined in [RFC7231](https://datatracker.ietf.org/doc/html/rfc7231#section-4.3) namely, `GET`, `HEAD`, and `POST`. `POST` support is only intended for read-only URLs, such as submitting a search.
 - `requestBody` (String) The request body as a string.
 - `requestHeaders` (Map of String) A map of request header field names and values.
 - `requestTimeoutMs` (Number) The request timeout in milliseconds.